Criticism of the war on terror: False information

-In the months leading up to the invasion of Iraq, President Bush and members of his administration indicated they possessed information which demonstrated a link between Saddam Hussein and al-Qaeda.
+In the months leading up to the invasion of Iraq, President Bush and members of his administration indicated they possessed information that demonstrated a link between Saddam Hussein and al-Qaeda.The consensus among intelligence experts is that these claims were false and that there was never an operational relationship between the two.
+This is supported by the 9/11 Commission and by declassified United States Department of Defense reports.

 Torture by proxy

-The term "torture by proxy" is used by some critics to describe situations in which the CIA and other US agencies transferred supposed terrorists, whom they captured during their efforts in the 'war on terrorism', to countries known to employ torture as an interrogation technique.
-Some also claimed that US agencies knew torture was employed, even though the transfer of anyone to anywhere for the purpose of torture is a violation of US law.
-Nonetheless, Condoleezza Rice (then the United States Secretary of State) stated that:the United States has not transported anyone and will not transport anyone, to a country when we believe he will be tortured.
-Where appropriate, the United States seeks assurances that transferred persons will not be tortured.
+The term "torture by proxy" is used by some critics to describe situations in which the CIA, along with other U.S. agencies transferred supposed terrorists, whom they captured during their efforts in the war on terrorism, to countries known to employ torture as an interrogation technique.
+Some also claimed that U.S. agencies knew torture was employed, even though the transfer of anyone to anywhere for the purpose of torture is a violation of U.S. law.
+Nonetheless, Condoleezza Rice (then the United States Secretary of State) stated that "the United States has not transported anyone and will not transport anyone, to a country when we believe he will be tortured.
+Where appropriate, the United States seeks assurances that transferred persons will not be tortured."

-This US programme also prompted several official investigations in Europe into alleged secret detentions and unlawful inter-state transfers involving Council of Europe member states, including those related with the so-called war on terrorism.
-A June 2006 report from the Council of Europe estimated that 100 people were kidnapped by the CIA on EU territory with the cooperation of Council of Europe members and rendered to other countries, often after having transited through secret detention centres ("black sites"), some located in Europe, utilised by the CIA.
+This U.S. programme prompted several official investigations in Europe into alleged secret detentions and unlawful inter-state transfers involving Council of Europe member states, including those related with the war on terror.
+A June 2006 report from the Council of Europe estimated that 100 people were kidnapped by the CIA on European Union (EU) territory with the cooperation of Council of Europe members and rendered to other countries, often after having transited through secret detention centres ("black sites"), some located in Europe, utilised by the CIA.
 According to the separate European Parliament report of February 2007, the CIA has conducted 1,245 flights, many of them to destinations where these alleged 'terrorists' could face torture, in violation of article 3 of the United Nations Convention Against Torture.

+Cover-up of war crimes

+There has also been politically motivated systematic cover-ups of war crimes of American soldiers participating in campaign operations across the world; with the knowledge of their military superiors.
+In 2002, Reporters Without Borders wrote to Donald Rumsfeld expressing concern when a Washington Post correspondent was prevented at gunpoint by American soldiers from investigating the impact of an American missile fired in Afghanistan.
+Furthermore, a public enquiry in the United Kingdom published in July 2023 reported that 3 British SAS units were involved in the summary executions of at least 80 civilians during 2010–2013, accompanied by a decades-long coverup at the highest echelons of British special forces.